MrBohdan/test_task_2/README.md

 * If the connection with the database was lost, the system will write all records to the database after connection will be established back.
 * The system is written on the Core Java 8.

-Before running the system change needs to change the connection link to MongoDB instance in the 'MongoDbConfig' interface.
+Before running the system needs to change the connection link to MongoDB instance in the 'MongoDbConfig' interface.

 <h5>To run via command line with parameters</h5>